Psychology

 General Information and Curriculum

-Successful completion of PSYC 1003 or an equivalent is necessary before taking PSYC 1004.
-Both PSYC 1003 and PSYC 1004 must be completed before taking any of the remaining psychology courses.
+Successful completion of PSYC 1003 or equivalent is necessary before taking PSYC 1004.
+Both PSYC 1003 and PSYC 1004 must be completed before taking any of the remaining Psychology courses.

-Normally, all Psychology courses counted toward the Psychology Major, BA Psychology Double Major, BA Honours Degree, Minor or Certificate in Mental Health, must have been completed within the 10 years prior to graduation.
+Normally, all Psychology courses counted toward the Psychology Major, BA Psychology Double Major, BA Honours Degree, or Minor, must have been completed within the 10 years prior to graduation.

 Major